GnomeMan4201/zer0DAYSlater/README.md

 `zer0 DAYS later` is built for one purpose: **to manipulate perception**.

 Every artifact is intentional.
 Every decoy is weaponized.
-This is not just post-exploitation — it’s cognitive warfare embedded directly into the operational flow.
+..it’s cognitive warfare embedded directly into the operational flow.

 ---